Did you know that at Truett McConnell University, you can take courses and earn college credit before graduating high school?

 Connect with your high school counselor/advising official and discuss your intention to dual enroll at TMU.
 To begin the admissions process, click this link to complete the application online:

-Application Deadlines: Fall Semester – May 15 and Spring Semester – November
+Application Deadlines: Fall Semester – October 1st (online session B courses only); Spring Semester – November 1st

 (If interested in applying after these dates, please contact email@example.com before applying)

 Provide an official transcript from your high school as well as from any previous or current college(s) (if applicable) to the Dual Enrollment office (firstname.lastname@example.org).

 Office of Dual Enrollment

 Cleveland, GA 30528